 Dual linear and pressure transducers make the process of making your product a reliable and redundant one.
 Built-in remote support and troubleshooting ensure that if inconsistencies or errors pop up, we’ll catch them before your product suffers.

-Along those lines, Dahlstrom’s new press uses computer-aided simulations to ensure your design is sturdy enough to handle the most taxing industrial applications.
+Along those lines, Dahlstrom’s press uses computer-aided simulations to ensure your design is sturdy enough to handle the most taxing industrial applications.
 Your project won’t go through our press until we’ve helped optimize it.

 Even More Cycle Time Efficiency

-We’ll use this press alongside our new closed-loop control system (provided by AMS Controls).
+We’ll use this press alongside our closed-loop control system (provided by AMS Controls).
 Think of the system as yet another way your line time will decrease significantly, saving you lead time and production costs.

 How do we know?
-The control system will allow us to schedule remotely, view live machine performance stats, track down time, track scrap, and monitor material usage.
+The control system will allow us to schedule remotely, view live machine performance stats, track downtime, track scrap, and monitor material usage.
 This package will help us dramatically increase equipment effectiveness and give us precise data on how our line is operating.

 And this is just the first line to receive the controls upgrade.
-Eventually all Dahlstrom pre-punch roll form lines will utilize this control package.
+Eventually, all Dahlstrom pre-punch roll form lines will utilize this control package.

 Need Some Help?